Looking into Nursing Homes? Ignore These 6 Myths

 Unfortunately, a few bad apples have spoiled the bunch when it comes to perceptions of care provided in nursing homes.
 In most modern nursing homes, well-qualified and well-trained personal attendants care for residents around the clock.
 All nursing homes are subject to unscheduled reviews by state agencies.

 Myth 5: You Have No Privacy

 In today’s nursing home, you have options, including whether you reside in private or shared accommodations.
 Nursing staff members, other residents and visitors alike will respect your privacy when you are in your room, and those who wish to socialize have plenty of common spaces available.
 Residents always have a right to privacy and a right to keep their personal property as long as it does not infringe on someone else’s rights, safety or health.

 Myth 6: There’s No Difference Between Nursing Homes

 Nursing homes are not at all what they used to be.
 They’re now much more reminiscent of home, and they provide opportunities for fulfilling activities and social interactions with friends and loved ones.

 But not all nursing homes are alike.
 Concord nursing home quality can differ in myriad ways — including dining, quality of care, activities, staffing and others.
-In addition, some nursing homes are part of a continuing-care retirement community like Havenwood Heritage Heights, which offers a range of care levels.
+In addition, some nursing homes are part of a continuing care retirement community like Havenwood Heritage Heights, which offers a range of care levels.

 Over the past decade, nursing homes have improved significantly and offer residents the opportunity for a meaningful, vibrant lifestyle.
-If you’re looking into nursing homes in New Hampshire for yourself or for a loved one, be sure to visit and ask lots of questions to ensure that you fully benefit from the many advances and improvements of recent years.
+If you’re looking into nursing homes in New Hampshire for yourself or for a loved one, be sure to visit and ask questions to ensure that you fully benefit from the many advances and improvements of recent years.